Sienci-Labs/Resources/lmmk2/assembly/lmk2-motors-and-wiring.md

 ![](/_images/_lmmk2/_assembly/_motorswires/lmk2_motors_51_3.jpg){.aligncenter .size-medium}

-Once in position, use an M5-10mm bolt to fasten a <b>hole-type</b> end link in place with the M5 Allen key (pictured).
+Once in position, use an M5-10mm bolt to fasten a **hole-type** end link in place with the M5 Allen key (pictured).

 ![](/_images/_lmmk2/_assembly/_motorswires/lmk2_motors_52_1.jpg){.aligncenter .size-medium}

-Now get a <b>pin-type</b> end link (pictured) along with the 3D printed chain aligner from the yellow hardware bag to mount the other end of the drag chain.
+Now get a **pin-type** end link (pictured) along with the 3D printed chain aligner from the yellow hardware bag to mount the other end of the drag chain.
 The printed aligner has a nub that will align to a hole in the end link (pictured).

 ![](/_images/_lmmk2/_assembly/_motorswires/lmk2_motors_52_2.jpg){.aligncenter .size-medium}